Tawfic-AB/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

    - The Character # to print the triangle.

 11. A C program that finds and prints the largest prime factor of the number 612852475143, followed by a new line, using the standard library.

+12. A C function that prints an integer without using long, arrays, pointers, or hard-coded special values.